apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 - **precision**: Time precision to truncate to.
   The following precisions are supported:

-  - year
+  - year / YEAR
+  - quarter / QUARTER
-  - month
+  - month / MONTH
-  - week
+  - week / WEEK
-  - day
+  - day / DAY
-  - hour
+  - hour / HOUR
-  - minute
+  - minute / MINUTE
-  - second
+  - second / SECOND

 - **expression**: Time expression to operate on.
   Can be a constant, column, or function.